 - 1. All new residential developments will achieve a minimum of Level 3 of the Code for Sustainable Homes up to 2013, and thereafter a minimum of Code Level 4. - 2.
 All new non-residential developments will be completed to a Building Research Establishment Environmental Assessment Method (BREEAM) of 'very good' up to 2013 and thereafter a minimum rating of 'excellent'. - 3.
 The minimum Carbon Reduction targets will remain in line with Part L of the Building Regulations, achieving carbon neutral domestic properties by 2016, and non domestic properties by 2019, although it is expected that developers will aspire to meet targets prior to these dates. - 4.
 To meet carbon reduction targets, energy efficiency measures should be embedded in all new buildings.
 If this is not possible, or the targets are not met, then on-site district renewables and low carbon energy schemes will be used.
-Where it can be demonstrated that neither of these options is suitable, micro renewables, micro carbon energy technologies or a contribution towards an off-site renewable energy scheme will be considered. - For all major developments, including residential developments comprising 10 or more units, and non-residential developments exceeding 1000 square metres gross floor space, at least 10% of total predicted energy requirements will be provided, on site, from renewable energy sources. - 6.
-All major development proposals will be encouraged to make use of opportunities to deliver centralised energy systems, particularly those which are powered by renewable or low carbon sources.
-Renewable and low carbon decentralised systems will be particularly encouraged to renewable and low carbon decentralised energy systems to support the sustainable development of major growth locations within the Borough. - 7.
-Where suitable locations are identified for medium to small scale renewable energy generation, which meet the criteria set out in Policy 40 of the Regional Spatial Strategy, these will be supported.
-Broad locations for renewable energy generation may be identified in the Regeneration Development plan Document. - 8.
-Additionally, in designing new development, proposals will:
+Where it can be demonstrated that neither of these options is suitable, micro renewables, micro carbon energy technologies or a contribution towards an off-site renewable energy scheme will be considered. - 5.
+For all major developments, including residential developments comprising 10 or more units, and non-residential developments exceeding 1000 square metres gross floor space, 10% of total predicted energy requirements will be provided, on site, from renewable energy sources. - 6.
+Opportunities to deliver decentralised energy systems, particularly those which are powered by a renewable or low carbon sources, will be supported.
+Renewable and low carbon, decentralised systems will be encouraged to support the sustainable development of major growth locations within the Borough. - 7.
+Commercial scale renewable energy generation developments will be supported, subject to the outcome of a comprehensive environmental assessment. - 8.
+Additionally, in designing new development, proposals will: - Make a positive contribution to the local area, protecting and enhancing important environmental assets, biodiversity and geodiversity, responding positively to existing features of natural, historic, archaeological or local character, including hedges and trees, and including the provision of high quality public open space;

-- Make a positive contribution to the local area, by protecting and enhancing important environmental assets, biodiversity and geodiversity, responding positively to existing features of natural, historic, archaeological or local character, including hedges and trees, and including the provision of high quality public open space; - Be designed with safety in mind, incorporating Secure by Design and Park Mark standards, as appropriate; - Incorporate 'long life and loose fit' buildings, allowing buildings to be adaptable to changing needs.
-By 2013, all new homes will be built to Lifetime Homes Standards. - Seek to safeguard the diverse cultural heritage of the Borough, including buildings, features, sites and areas of national importance and local significance.
-Opportunities will be taken to constructively and imaginatively incorporate heritage assets in redevelopment schemes, employing where appropriate contemporary design solutions. - 9.
-The reduction, reuse, sorting, recovery and recycling of waste will be encouraged, and details will be set out in the Joint Tees Valley Minerals and Waste Development plan Documents.
+- Be designed with safety in mind, incorporating Secure by Design and Park Mark standards, as appropriate; - Incorporate 'long life and loose fit' buildings, allowing buildings to be adaptable to changing needs.
+By 2013, all new homes will be built to Lifetime Homes Standards. - 9.
+The reuse, sorting, recovery and recycling of waste will be encouraged, and details will be set out in the Joint Tees Valley Minerals and Waste Development plan Documents.